chelseanbr/between-the-lines-hotels/README.md

 * The flask_app folder contains all code to run my web app
   * app&#46;py runs the web app
   * The static folder contains css, fonts, and javascript files that style my website
-  * The templates folder contain the layout of the web app home page (jumbotron.html), and prediction page (predict.html)
+  * The templates folder contains the layouts of the web app's about page (about.html), feedback page (feedback.html), home page (jumbotron.html), and prediction page (predict.html).
 * keras_lstm&#46;py runs either training a new model for a specified number or epochs on specified data or loading a previously saved model from a specified path to evaluate on specified data
 * preprocess&#46;py includes all data preprocessing functions and runs 5-fold cross validation
 * tokenizer&#46;pickle files contain tokenizers used on data before input to neural network-based models